An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Introduction

 This era of QC is most commonly known as the Noisy Intermediate-Scale Quantum (NISQ) era.
-It is called noisy because this era's quantum computers produce high error rates.
+It is called noisy because the quantum computers of this era produce high error rates.
 Intermediate-Scale means these same computers do not yet contain many qubits.
 Most research around solving industry problems relies on toy versions, so the limited number of qubits is sufficient to map the complete problem onto quantum computers.
+A full CVRP formulation would demand \(O(n^2)\) variables, exceeding 10,000 qubits for a problem with just one hundred locations.
 Other research points to a different direction, where hybrid quantum/classical algorithms are used so that the problems can scale larger.
-Hybrid algorithms allow portions of the problem to be solved classically while other portions can be solved using the quantum computer.
+Hybrid algorithms allow portions of the problem to be solved classically, while other portions can be solved using the quantum computer.
 It can be done so that only some of a given problem needs to be mapped at any given time, reducing the number of qubits required for the quantum computation.